 The biggest advantage of earning income via blogging is that you can be your own boss.
 While blogging is typically a side hustle, many people take it up hoping that one day it will consistently pay enough to make it a full-time gig.

 If you focus on delivering value, monetization opportunities will follow.
 To stand out from the competition, you need a comprehensive and well-thought-out blog strategy.
-Here are some key points to consider if you’re serious about making money via blogging in 2024.
+Here are some key points to consider if you’re serious about making money via blogging.

 Choose a profitable niche